Spring's coming: get outside!

-Although the weather might still leave some room for improvement: spring will come – and it will urge you to go outside.
-Some might enjoy a long walk, a little hike or simply sitting outside on the veranda.
-Others might aim for some bigger physical challenges and ask themselves: cycling or running – which is the better choice?
+Although the cooler weather may still have some of us in hibernation mode: soon enough the sun will shine through and spring will come!
+Some might take the time to enjoy the warmer weather with a long walk outside, a little hike or simply sitting outside on the veranda.
+If you’re the type who’s excited for bit of a bigger physical challenge you may be beginning to ask yourself: cycling or running – which is the better exercise choice?

-We are going to compare these “classics of spring activities” and are having a look which one is better for certain goals, which is suitable for whom and why combining the two is, in fact, the best choice.
+In order to decide between these two “classics spring activities” we will take a look at which one is better for achieving certain goals, which is suitable for different types of people and why combining the two is, in fact, the best choice.
 Let’s get into it!

-The most important question for those who would like to get in shape this spring and summer is how many calories they can burn with a certain activity.
-There is no definite answer because the amount of calories depends on various factors, such as training and intensity, terrain, and personal specs like your gender, age, and body weight.
+A very common question in the minds of those looking to get in shape this spring is how many calories they can burn with a certain activity.
+Before comparing the two it is important to keep in mind that there is no definite answer.
+The amount of calories depends on various factors, such as training intensity, terrain, and personal specs like your gender, age, and body weight.

-Despite the fact that you can burn more calories with running, doctors and physiotherapists usually advise sports beginners to go cycling rather than jogging.
-There is a simple reason for that: the strain on the joints is much less on a bicycle.
+Despite the fact that you can burn more calories while running, doctors and physiotherapists will usually advise sports beginners to go cycling rather than for a run.
+There is a simple reason for this: the constant strain on the joints from the exercise will be much lower on a bicycle.

-More than half of the body’s weight is carried by the saddle, which makes cycling one of the most joint-friendly sports of all.
-In addition, you can still build muscles and reduce stress on a bike.
-That makes cycling an ideal alternative and supplement to joint stressing sports like running and marathon training.
+This is due to the fact that more than half of the body’s weight is carried by the seat while cycling, thus reducing the impact absorbed by your joints.
+This makes cycling one of the most joint-friendly sports of all, you can still build muscles while reducing stress!
+Cycling is an ideal alternative to joint stressing activities like running or stop and go sports.